 - For non-cash consideration: issued in return for assets or business.

 In the invoice finance world, those which concern us, are secured debentures.
 The security, which can range from a company’s entire assets to a single asset, is taken by the lender over the borrower.
 Debentures must be registered by Companies House and are completely transparent.
 It provides security to the lender involved and is a precaution such that in the event of the borrower entering insolvency proceedings, the lender would retain their security over the asset(s) in question.
 Debentures are completely unrestrictive and have no ill effects on a company’s business.

 How does it work with GapCap?

-Unlike traditional factoring where lenders will insist on taking an all asset debenture over their client, it is rare for GapCap to take a debenture as a security.
+Unlike traditional factoring where lenders will insist on taking an all asset debenture over their client, it is rare for GapCap to take one as a security.
 Having said that, it strengthens the confidence of our risk team, fewer verification procedures will be necessary and it can lead to higher limits/lower discounting rates.

 In some scenarios, the client will already have a debenture over them.
 This is not a problem.
-GapCap will simply need to get in contact with the provider in question, to gain a debenture waiver, covering the relevant receivable(s).
+GapCap will simply need to get in contact with the provider in question, to gain a waiver, covering the relevant receivable(s).